Mortgage insurance premiums (MIP) vs private mortgage insurance (PMI)

-Mortgage insurance premiums and private mortgage insurance help lenders offer home loans to customers who may not otherwise qualify.
+Mortgage insurance premiums (MIP) and private mortgage insurance (PMI) help lenders offer home loans to customers who may not otherwise qualify.
 Mortgage insurance does this by protecting lenders against losses that may occur when a borrower defaults on a loan.

 There are two kinds of mortgage insurance which sound the same but they are different.
 FHA loans have mortgage insurance premiums.
 Conventional loans have private mortgage insurance.
 You may be required to pay for mortgage insurance when you get a loan to purchase a house as well as when you refinance.
 Let's talk about the differences between MIP and PMI.

 Mortgage insurance premiums for FHA loans

 One important difference between the mortgage insurance requirements for FHA and conventional loans is the upfront mortgage insurance premium.
 Every person who buys a house with an FHA loan has to pay an upfront fee which is currently 1.75% of the purchase price of the house.
 That means if you buy a house that costs $250,000, you have to pay an upfront premium of $4,375.
 Conventional loans do not have upfront mortgage insurance premiums.